forge-55/bunkeros/README.md

 ## GTK Theme (Dark Mode & Application Styling)

-This configuration includes custom GTK 3.0 and GTK 4.0 themes that apply the tactical color scheme to all GTK applications, including Thunar file manager, system dialogs, and most desktop applications.
+This configuration includes custom GTK 3.0 and GTK 4.0 themes that apply the tactical color scheme to all GTK applications, system dialogs, and most desktop applications.

 ### Features

 - **Dark mode by default** - All GTK apps use dark theme
 - **Tactical color palette** - Matches the rest of the setup (khaki/tan, olive, charcoal)
 - **Custom styling** - Overrides for buttons, inputs, sidebars, headers, menus
-- **Consistent experience** - Thunar and other GTK apps blend seamlessly
+- **Consistent experience** - All applications blend seamlessly with the theme
 - **Focus indicators** - Clear visual feedback using tactical tan (#C3B091)
 - **Smooth transitions** - Subtle hover and active states